 She contributes to a variety of media outlets on spirituality issues, including Salon, Huffington Post, Beliefnet, Network Ireland and the Irish Echo.
-As an SNU accredited public speaker, she speaks about contemporary views of death and dying and the afterlife.
+She speaks about spirituality, death, dying and the afterlife.
 She also has a keen interest in philosophy, physics and consciousness theory.

 In television, she produced two documentaries with Deepak Chopra, The Crystal Cave and Alchemy: The Art of Spiritual Transformation.
 She also wrote and produced the documentary series, Made in America, about immigrants, focusing on the challenges and triumphs of the human spirit.
 It received an Irish Film and Television Award (IFTA) nomination for best documentary series.